• 2 min read

 These issues are growth areas for litigation.
 We understand that this decision itself may be appealed.
 If they have not already, employers need to begin grappling with these issues sooner rather than later.
 Considering policies and training on how they will fairly support both trans people and their colleagues in their workplace.

-To read our recent article about gender identity in the workplace, click here
+Read more about this topic, in our article about gender identity in the workplace.

 If you need more information please contact us on 0800 2800 421 or email [email protected] to find out how we can help.